 - QSGSimpleTextureNode - a QSGGeometryNode subclass which defines a rectangular geometry with a texture material.

 The rendering of the scene graph happens internally in the QQuickWindow class, and there is no public API to access it.
 There are, however, a few places in the rendering pipeline where the user can attach application code.
-This can be used to add custom scene graph content or render raw OpenGL content.
+This can be used to add custom scene graph content or to insert arbitrary rendering commands by directly calling the graphics API (OpenGL, Vulkan, Metal, etc.) that is in use by the scene graph.
 The integration points are defined by the render loop.

-For detailed description of how the scene graph renderer for OpenGL works, see Qt Quick Scene Graph OpenGL Renderer.
+For detailed description of how the scene graph renderer works, see Qt Quick Scene Graph Default Renderer.